Guidance

 • following the special educational needs and disability code of practice

-The Special Educational Needs and Disability Regulations 2014 gives parents and young people the right to express a preference for independent specialist provision in an education, health and care (EHC) plan.
+The Special Educational Needs and Disability Regulations 2014 gives parents and young people the right to express a preference for independent specialist provision in their education, health and care (EHC) plan.
 If they request an approved independent special school or special post-16 institution, the local authority is under a conditional duty to accept.
 They can only refuse if:

 • it would be unsuitable for the age, ability, aptitude or SEN of the child or young person